mattenarle10/expo-amplify/README.md

-# Expo + AWS Amplify Authentication
+# Seamless Auth in Expo Go: Powered by AWS Amplify Gen 2

-A React Native mobile app with email authentication, built with Expo and AWS Amplify Gen 2.
+A React Native mobile app with email authentication, built with Expo and AWS Amplify Gen 2. 👾

 ## Features